 Brookline Town Meeting member Chi Chi Wu will moderate the event, guiding the speakers through a brief opening statement section from each panelist, followed by a dialogue section with a set of pre-developed questions and concluding with an open questions section where questions will be written by the audience.

-The Brookline Peace Coalition:
+The Brookline Peace Coalition

 Behind the scenes, the Brookline Peace Coalition has been organizing the Peace in Palestine & Israel event space and designing questions to address what they deem a pressing issue while attempting to mitigate the potential harm that could arise in Brookline, according to Precinct Five Town Meeting and Brookline Peace Coalition member Omar Mabrouk.

-Brookline Peace Coalition member Emma Nash, who is an organizer of the event, said while the panelists need to speak to their personal ties to the war, the coalition aimed to invite speakers who could speak to the events in Israel and Gaza through an academic lens to set an accessible tone for the event.
+Brookline Peace Coalition founder Emma Nash, who is an organizer of the event, said while the panelists need to speak to their personal ties to the war, the coalition aimed to invite speakers who could speak to the events in Israel and Gaza through an academic lens to set an accessible tone for the event.

 Brookline Peace Coalition member Ralph Minichiello also helped to organize the event on March 2 and said the coalition selected speakers who could bring a diverse range of perspectives on the war and the state of the region, even if they may not align with the coalition’s ideas.